Audace/audace.github.io/_posts/2019-03-15-Engineer-Motivations.md

 The right type of motivation, by and large, can make up for lack of experience or expertise.
 Conversely, experience and expertise rarely make up for poor motivation.
 This varies based on the context, of course, but in engineering (and especially at startups), I believe motivation accounts for a large percentage of output you'll see from a person over the course of a reasonable time horizon (say, 6 to 9 months or more).
-But also over the course of a medium vs. long horizon (this is what separates good from great).
+But also over the course of a medium and long horizon (this is what separates good from great).

 ## Bad engineers focus on cost-minimization